What is Tallow? – Natural Solution for Beautiful Skin

 As long as animals are sustainably raised, there’s no ethical dilemma in utilizing every part of the animal in order to prevent needless waste.
 In our case, using tallow for skincare is one way to reduce the amount of things that may otherwise go to waste without ever being used.

 Tallow and human skin biology are quite compatible.
-Our skin is made of cell membranes which are primarily made up of 50% saturated fats.
+Our skin is made of cell membranes, which are primarily made up of 50% saturated fats.
 Therefore, healthy skin is quite high in fat content overall.
 Surprisingly, like the cell membrane of human skin, tallow fat is also rich in saturated fat and monounsaturated fat.
 Therefore, using tallow fat for your personal skin health makes a lot of sense because of its skin compatibility.

-Moreover, tallow fat is abundant in naturally fat soluble vitamins A, D, K and E that promote overall skin health.
-Furthermore, tallow also contains palmitoleic acid which is known to have anti-microbial properties.
+Moreover, tallow fat is abundant in naturally fat-soluble vitamins A, D, K, and E that promote overall skin health.
+Furthermore, tallow also contains palmitoleic acid, which is known to have anti-microbial properties.
 (Source)

 Tallow Beauty Recipes

 Well, our verdict is that tallow is very beneficial for skin care.
 So, if you’re ready to try out this natural skincare remedy for yourself, that’s great because you will love the results.
-Here are some homemade skin care products that you can easily make to incorporate tallow in your daily beauty regimen.
+Here are some homemade skin care products that you can easily make to incorporate tallow into your daily beauty regimen.